hihancioglu/ad-file-share/README.md

 - `GRAPH_CLIENT_ID`
 - `GRAPH_CLIENT_SECRET`
 - `GRAPH_SENDER` for the account used to send mail
+- `WHITE_LIST` comma-separated usernames allowed to log in even if the Manager field is empty

 Additional configuration options and dependencies can be found in `backend/requirements.txt`.